chintan9/plyr-react/example/README.md

 npm install

 # go to example page directory
-# Note, please use yarn beacuse we are actually linking to the package in the parent directory.
+# Note, please use yarn because we are actually linking to the package in the parent directory.
 yarn install

-# start a development server to test the packge working
+# start a development server to test the package working
 yarn dev
 ```